 Tip 2: Berlin Wall bike path 2 in the south

-And because the Berlin Wall bike path offers so many varied and beautiful routes, we think that the path can appear twice in our list.
+Because the Berlin Wall bike path offers so many varied and beautiful routes, we want to recommend you another part of the path..
 This time we go south on the Sonnenallee - Schönefeld - Lichtenrade section: From Sonnenallee you’ll ride continuously along the Teltow Canal via Schöneberg to Lichtenrade.
 The path is brand new and very beautiful.

-On the small round trip through the district of Steglitz-Zehlendorf in the southwest of Berlin you can enjoy the peace and quiet of the Grunewald, jump into the cool water at various bathing spots, learn interesting facts about the beginnings of Berlin in the museum village of Düppel, and at Checkpoint Bravo Dreilinden take you back to the time of the German division.
+On the small round trip through the district of Steglitz-Zehlendorf in the southwest of Berlin you can enjoy the peace and quiet of the Grunewald, jump into the cool water at various bathing spots, learn interesting facts about the beginnings of Berlin in the museum village of Düppel, and take a trip back in time to the division of Germany, at Checkpoint Bravo Dreilinden.

 A classic bike ride, but always lovely – from the city centre to Wannsee.
 You’ll travel through the historical centre, 19th century neighbourhoods and the villa suburbs to Potsdam.
-On the way you’ll pass Gendarmenmarkt, Checkpoint Charlie, the Schöneberg Town Hall, the Free University and much more.
+On the way you’ll pass Gendarmenmarkt, Checkpoint Charlie, the Schöneberg Town Hall, the Freie Universität and much more.
 Once you’ve reached your destination, treat yourself to a jump into Berlin’s second largest lake.

 Tip 7: Bicycle ride through Reinickendorf